KnownStormChaser/master-weather-model-list/models/nwp_models/regional/usa/nssl-mpas.md

 ## What this model is
 The NSSL MPAS runs are a set of experimental, real-time, convection-allowing forecasts run by NOAA's National Severe Storms Laboratory using the Model for Prediction Across Scales (MPAS) dynamical core.
 They are part of a collaborative effort between NSSL, NOAA's Global Systems Laboratory (GSL), and NCAR to develop the MPAS-based configuration intended for the second version of the [Rapid Refresh Forecast System (RRFS)](./rrfs.md).
 The runs have been distributed as three configurations that share a common codebase and 3 km CONUS domain but differ in initialization source and microphysics, which allowed direct comparison of physics choices and of MPAS against the current operational convection-allowing suite.

-**Only one of the three configurations is still publishing as of 2026-09-10: the HRRR-initialized `mpasht2`.** Both RRFS-initialized configurations have stopped — the 2-moment `mpasrn` after its 2026-08-12 00 UTC cycle, and the 3-moment `mpasrn3` after 2026-03-16.
+**Only one of the three configurations is still publishing as of 2026-09-10: the HRRR-initialized `mpasht2`.** Both RRFS-initialized configurations have stopped — the 2-moment `mpasrn` after its 2026-08-12 00 UTC cycle, and the 3-moment `mpasrn3` after its 2026-03-16 00 UTC cycle.
 Their earlier cycles remain archived under the `2026/` catalog directory, but the real-time cross-configuration physics comparison is no longer available from this feed.

 These are experimental, pre-operational research runs — not an operational NWP product — but they are run on a fixed schedule rather than as one-off case studies, and they represent the development line that is expected to become RRFSv2.